• Home

 Electrical Items, Leads and Chargers

-If you have even more electronic gear to carry ( as my kids do) this roomier electronics organiser fits the bill and will fit your i-pad.
+If you have even more electronic gear to carry (as my kids do) a roomier electronics organiser fits the bill and will fit your i-pad.

 how to make packing simple

-I hope the tips and product above help keep your packing and travel simple, I know I love being organised, it’s key to travelling smarter, safer and swifter.
+I hope the tips and travel products above help keep your packing and travel simple, I know I love being organised, it’s key to travelling smarter, safer and swifter.

-Over to you, any amazing packing tips to share?
+Over to you, any amazing easy packing tips to share?

 I didn’t see the link for the airline friendly toothpaste – could you add it to this post, please ?